 The Common Agricultural Policy is shaped by a vast number of rules.
 On a regular basis these rules are reviewed and obsolete elements and rules that have no practical relevance are removed from the CAP.

-Evaluations of administrative burden
+Evaluation of administrative burden:

-Pillar II: "Study on administrative burden reduction associated with the implementation of certain Rural Development measures" (08/2011)
+- "Study on administrative burden reduction associated with the implementation of certain Rural Development measures" (08/2011)